CER-REC/conditions/documentation/Testing/process.md

 opinionated in that data and logic and linked.
 Meaning that components being composed of other components make it hard to do unit test in isolation.

-To not abstract testing to much its easy to view tests the 3 catagories.
+To not abstract testing to much its easy to view tests the 3 categories.
 From smallest largest they are: Unit Tests, Integration (or Service) Tests, and UI tests.
 [Test Pyramid in depth](https://martinfowler.com/articles/practical-test-pyramid.html)